seborama/fuego/README.md

 type EntryMap map[Entry]EntrySlice
 ```

-GroupBy methods use an `EntryMap` to return data.
+Stream.GroupBy use an `EntryMap` to return data.

+Note that Collector.GroupingBy offers more flexibility and can be used with `ToEntryMap` or `ToEntrySlice` for example.

 It is important to remember that maps are **not** ordered.